-When you are offered a "rate lock" from the lender, it means that you are guaranteed to keep a particular interest rate over a certain number of days while you work on your application process.
-This keeps you from working through your whole application process and finding out at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to hold a particular interest rate and a specific number of points for you for a certain period of time while your application is processed.
+This protects you from going through your entire application process and discovering at the end that your interest rate has risen higher.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.